cscart/docs/en/developer_guide/api/entities/products.rst

         -   ID of the main category
     *   -   price
         -   float
-        -   Price—base product price in your store’s primary currency.
+        -   The base product price in your store’s primary currency
     *   -   company_id
         -   integer
         -   ID of the store or vendor the product belongs to